 - It helps to use a smaller food processor.
 I used an older version of this mini food processor from Cuisinart (affiliate link).

-- Storage: toum can be stored in a tight-lid mason jar or container in the fridge for 4 weeks or so.
-You can also freeze some for later use.
+- Storage: toum can best be stored in a tight-lid mason jar or container in the fridge for 4 weeks or so.
+You can also freeze some for later use (do not thaw out, use from frozen).
+I do prefer the fridge method.

 - Visit Our Shop to browse quality Mediterranean ingredients including extra virgin olive oils, all-natural and organic spices and more.